BKDaugherty/drl/dqn/README.md

 ## Installation

 This depends on [tch-rs](https://github.com/LaurentMazare/tch-rs), so follow instructions there first.
-It also depends on tensorflow.
-[Try following these instructions](https://github.com/tensorflow/rust).

 Specifically you'll want to run `cargo build -j 1` once you've done the above.

 ## Anything below this is probably not all that interesting, and is just where I dump my thoughts
 - Need to see how to train a Pytorch algo in general